 - Interview key personnel, including senior management and employees with access to sensitive information, to assess their understanding of the company’s fraud risk assessment process and identify any areas of potential vulnerability.

-- Develop a fraud risk report that includes an overview of the company’s fraud risk assessment process, as well as specific areas of concern or vulnerability identified during the review process.
+- Develop a fraud risk report that includes an overview of the company’s fraud risk assessment process and specific areas of concern or vulnerability identified during the review process.

 - Present the fraud risk report to senior management for review and approval.